 A UK 2:1 honours degree with a mark of at least 65%, or its international equivalent, in theology/religious studies or a relevant field within humanities and social sciences.

 Months of entry

-Religious beliefs, behaviours and institutions are fascinating and powerful components in human societies.
+Religious beliefs, behaviours and institutions are powerful components in human societies.
 Understanding their motivations and structures can help the search for solutions to major challenges in the contemporary world.

 Qualification and course duration